qgis/QGIS-Enhancement-Proposals/qep-14-authentication-system.rst

   to code
 * Finish implementation of auth config 'resource' (auto-auth via matched resource URI)
-* Refactor auth provider and config classes to add a connection group type, e.g.
-  HTTP, DB, etc. (so filters can be applied to auth config selection widgets to show only relevant configs to the connection type)
-* Try moving auth system integration code (when authid has been assigned) into ``QgsNetworkAccessManager`` instead of within individual data providers and pass authid to network manager
+* Try moving auth system integration code (when authcfg has been assigned) into ``QgsNetworkAccessManager`` instead of within individual data providers and pass authcfg to network manager
 * Warn user when secure parts of auth system are accessed by Python (see above)
 * PyQGIS plugins may need sandboxed to protect against, and selectively allow,